 The College has maintained a programme of Equality Analysis (EA's) in response to its legal obligations and also as a good practice measure.
-EAs in 2022-2023 have focused on policies and processes with a total of 40 policies approved through our Policies and Procedures Committee all of which have considered and made a declaration on Equality Impact.

-The College's Lead for EDI the Director of Student Support and Experience is a core member of the Committee to intercept any Policies and/or Procedures that have not been given appropriate Equality and Diversity consideration.
-This allows the process to be mainstreamed through the Policy and Procedures committee and allows for more staff to be involved in discussions on equality issues.
-All policy authors are encouraged to forward the completed EAs to the Policies and Procedures Committee for monitoring and publication.
+EAs in 2021-2022 have focused on policies and processes with a total of 40 policies approved through our Policy and Procedures Committee all of which have considered and made a declaration on Equality Impact.
+The College's Single Equalities Senior Manager is a core member of the Committee to intercept any Policies and/or Procedures that have not been given appropriate Equality and Diversity consideration.
+This allows the process to be mainstreamed through the Policy and Procedures Group and allows for more staff to be involved in discussions on equality issues.
+All policy authors are encouraged to forward the completed EA's to the policy review group for monitoring and publication

-The EA process is linked to the Business Planning process, and it was agreed an EA exercise is carried out on any activity that will have an impact on the workforce of the College i.e., restructures/redundancies.
-Human Resources will continue to review the latest round of Business Planning involved with any appropriate activities agreed in the cycle from the beginning, to ensure equality consideration is given throughout the whole process.
+The EA process is linked to the Business Planning process and it was agreed an EA exercise is carried out on any activity that will have an impact on the workforce of the College i.e. restructures/redundancies.
+HR/Organisational Development (OD) will continue to review the latest round of Business Planning involved with any appropriate activities agreed in the cycle from the beginning, to ensure equality consideration is given throughout the whole process.